AliciaUwaifo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-egrep ^[[:alpha:]] /etc/ssh/sshd_config - displays all the lines of  the file /etc/ssh/sshd_config starting with a letter tr 'Ac' 'Ze' - to replace all characters A and c from input to Z ande respectively tr -d Cc - a script that removes all lettters c and C from input rev - a script that reverse its input
+egrep ^[[:alpha:]] /etc/ssh/sshd_config - displays all the lines of  the file /etc/ssh/sshd_config starting with a letter tr 'Ac' 'Ze' - to replace all characters A and c from input to Z ande respectively tr -d Cc - a script that removes all lettters c and C from input rev - a script that reverse its input cut -f 1,6 -d ':' /etc/passwd | sort - a script that displays all users and their home directories, sorted by users